Coco Austin’s Breasts Almost Pop Out Of Her Bikini During Miami Holiday

 Coco Austin is popular for her incredibly sexy figure which she has proudly maintained and was clearly showing it off at the beach.
 Her prominent curves were on display courtesy of her skimpy outfits as she soaked up the Miami sun.
 One of the photos of the 37-year-old features the pink lime swimsuit which not only gives a great view of her cleavage but also her tantalizing figure as well.

-Coco was accompanied by her Daughter Chanel Nicole and Husband Ice T
+Coco was accompanied by her daughter Chanel Nicole and husband Ice T

-Coco spent quality time in Miami with her husband Ice-T who is an actor and her beautiful one-year-old daughter Chanel Nicole.
-Austin who is also a model was undoubtedly in great shape considering she is still relatively new at being a mother.
+Coco spent quality time in Miami with her husband Ice-T, who is an actor, and her beautiful 1-year-old daughter Chanel Nicole.
+Austin, who is also a model, was undoubtedly in great shape considering she is still relatively new at being a mother.
 However, that has not kept her from maintaining her sexy figure as clearly seen in the Miami holiday photos.

 Hear the sirens call! #cocostyle #cocosworld @cocosworld ???????????????? pic.twitter.com/SKimd7ACs3